Upper Fillmore Revitalization Project: Ownership and acquisitions

 The Upper Fillmore Revitalization Project, or UFRP, states that their goal is to restore and revitalize Upper Fillmore Street, in the Lower Pacific Heights and Pacific Heights neighborhood of San Francisco, California.
 The project is funded by venture capitalist Neil Mehta, and operated by nightlife entrepreneur Cody Allen.
 Both are residents of the neighborhood.

 Funding

-In August 2024 it was reported that Cody Allen raised $100 million for an investment fund -- Aegis Reserve Partners LP -- from a single investor.
+In August 2024 it was reported that Cody Allen raised $100 million for an investment fund — Aegis Reserve Partners LP — from a single investor.
 It was later revealed to be Mehta.

 On September 30, 2024, Neil Mehta penned an op-ed in the San Francisco Standard stating that he donated his "entire interest to a nonprofit, I have zero financial interest in these properties and will receive nothing in return."
 The San Francisco Chronicle reported that Allen confirmed this in an interview.
 However, the Chronicle couldn't find evidence of the non-profit organization, and the Standard reported that "The organization has no website, and no record of it could be found with federal tax officials."

+In April 2026 the Chronicle reported that Allen raised an additional $50 million for UFRP, this time via Friends of Fillmore LP.
+The Chronicle went on to reiterate that they have been unable to verify Mehta and Allen's repeated claims that UFRP is a nonprofit.